 Temperature starts to drop in Korea as September rolls around, bringing gentle breeze and providing just the perfect atmosphere to travel.
 Hence, festivals seem to pop-up almost everywhere between September and November.
 As autumn is a season of harvest, festivals during this time of year offer plenty to eat.
 Don’t miss out on this opportunity fully embrace some of the most fascinating elements of Korean history, culture, arts, and food at any one of the following festivals!

-International Sori Festival is a traditional Korean music festival that has been recognized worldwide, and were even included on the list of “25 Best International Festivals” on UK’s renowned music magazine Songlines.
+International Sori Festival is a traditional Korean music festival that has been recognized worldwide, and was even included on the list of “25 Best International Festivals” on UK’s renowned music magazine Songlines.
 The festival uses music to communicate and connect with the world as well as to spread the beauty of Korea’s traditional music, including UNESCO designated Intangible Cultural Heritage of Huamanity pansori (traditional Korean folk music genre consisting of one drummer and one singer).

 The largest film festival in Asia, the Busan International Film Festival (BIFF) is THE must-see event for movie buffs.
 Major theaters in Busan will screen domestic and international films, giving you a variety of options to choose from.